publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch101/schII/m__us_usc_t7_s7418.md

         (3) __Ruling__

             After the hearing, the Secretary shall make a ruling on the petition.
-The ruling shall be final, subject to review as set forth in subsection (b) of this section.
+The ruling shall be final, subject to review as set forth in subsection (b).

         (4) __Limitation on petition__